-- Secondly, each directory listed with the "INCPath" option is searched (in the order that they were specified). - Thirdly, each directory listed in the FINCLUDE environment variable is searched (in the order that they were specified).
+- 1. First, the current directory is searched. - 2.
+Secondly, each directory listed with the "INCPath" option is searched (in the order that they were specified). - 3.
+Thirdly, each directory listed in the FINCLUDE environment variable is searched (in the order that they were specified).